Eternalland-Server/IMPORTANT/README.md

 # IMPORTANT

 This repository is an archive of all development projects for a Minecraft RPG server called `EternalLand`.
-The only developers are [@justwei](https://github.com/xxxijustwei) and [@kirraObj](https://github.com/CziSKY), and In the middle of 2022 the project was cancelled for some reason.
+The only developers are [@justwei](https://github.com/xxxijustwei) and [@kirraObj](https://github.com/CziSKY) and in the middle of 2022, The project was cancelled for some reason.

-We decided to keep all its development stuff on this repository, Note that **we will not be doing maintenance or replying your issue**.
+We decided to leave all of its development materials on this repository.
+Please understand that **We will not be doing maintenance or replying to your issue**.

-You are probably able to find some useful code / development ideas in the repository.
-Most of the projects I maintain for maybe trashily written, especially in terms of part of hardcode.
+You might be able to find some useful code / development ideas in the repository.
+Some of the projects I maintain were very likely trashily written, particularly in terms of hardcode.

-The development time was the happiest time of my life so far, thank you so much [@justwei](https://github.com/xxxijustwei) and my ex-boss.
+The development period was the happiest of my life so far; thank you so much [@justwei](https://github.com/xxxijustwei) and to my ex-boss.